jamesoliver1981/Future_Sales/README.md

 Now we see that whilst the prior month is still important, its not the most important.
 Interestingly other variables are now much more important such as how much was sold of that total product in the prior month, and the total amount that shop had sold upto 90 days ago.
 Logically this makes sense as whilst the volume sold is likely to be a function of the prior month, new products being added to shops would always show as zero based on this criteria alone.

 My original plan was to set a baseline model here and then improve upon this with an xgboost.
 The attempt can be seen [here](https://github.com/jamesoliver1981/Future_Sales/blob/master/Modelling/J2_Model2_Tuning.ipynb), however the result was marginally worse.
 * The Random Forest generated a RMSE of 1.13087
 * XGBoost without tuning generated a RMSE 1.14409
 * XGBoost with tuning generated a score of 1.16152

-There is not a huge difference in these scores, and in real life I would have taken the tuned version as this went through cross validation and so would be the most stable of the scores.
+There is not a huge difference in these scores, and in real life I would have taken the tuned version as this went through cross validation and so would be expected to be the most stable of the scores.

 #General plan here
 What do I want to show